-While the area that is the subject of the current study had its basis in the 2009 World Heritage Environs Area Strategy Plan, a broader area was examined for the purposes of the Strategy Plan review.
-The study area is greater than both the 2009 WHEA and the currently recommended WHEA.
+The area that is the subject of the current study had its basis in the 2009 World Heritage Environs Area Strategy Plan, and the recent declaration and gazettal of an expanded WHEA boundary on 28 July, 2022.

 The 2009 WHEA, as illustrated in Figure 1, broadly includes an area which extends one street block surrounding the REB & Carlton Gardens.
 It essentially acts as a buffer zone around the REB & Carlton Gardens and assists in conserving and protecting the World Heritage values.
 An Area of Greater Sensitivity is also nominated within the WHEA.
 Both areas are illustrated on Figure 1 Study Area.